 Floating to Units You Are Unfamiliar With

-Overtime that you pick up can be in units that you are unfamiliar with and that are more daunting to work in since the patients are higher acuity than in an outpatient setting.
-You can also be floated to other units that are short staffed and you may not have much experience while working inpatient.
+Overtime that you pick up can be in units that you are unfamiliar with and that are more daunting to work in since the patients have higher acuity than in an outpatient setting.
+You can also be floated to other units that are short-staffed and you may not have much experience while working inpatient.

 Working with Different People Every Shift

 If you’re someone who wants to get to know your coworkers and have consistency in this area, floor nursing isn’t the best for it.
 You and your coworkers are cycling through since everyone has different shifts for the week.
-While you might see familiar faces, there are also a lot people more that come and go like students, float staff, and agency nurses.
+While you will see familiar faces, there are also a lot of people that come and go like students, float staff, and agency nurses.

 While you are working as a team in inpatient with other disciplines, you may only see a doctor or PA once a shift.
 In a clinic setting, you are working within the same office as the providers every day and can build closer connections with them.
 This helps a lot with teamwork and feeling able to ask questions, advocate for patients, and give/receive constructive criticism.

 While burnout can happen in any nursing specialty (any job in general), it’s not a secret that bedside nursing has crazy high rates of burnout, especially during the pandemic.
 During my final quarter of nursing school, they told us that 30% of nurses leave the profession within the first year, and 50-60% leave within two years.
 I feel like it is really easy to get overworked in bedside nursing, especially with the temptation of picking up overtime.
 This might not be sustainable for everyone.